 The square footage of structures and acreage data found in MLS printouts, assessor records and the like are usually just estimates and should not be relied upon.
 Many Oregon properties have not been surveyed and their exact boundaries are not known.
 If square footage or land size is a material consideration in a purchase, Buyer should get Seller's approval to have all structures and land measured by the Buyer or a licensed surveyor prior to entering into a sale agreement, confirmation of square footage and/or land size should be made an express contingency of the agreement.
-You can find a licensed surveyor in your area by visiting their website by clicking here.
+You can find a licensed surveyor in your area by visiting the Oregon State Board of Examiners for Engineering & Land Surveying website.